Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Summary

 \section{Summary}

-In this paper, we investigate cosmic-ray transport across the Sun's corona in the energy range between $\sim 5$\,TeV and $\sim 316$\,TeV and for hydrogen, helium, nitrogen, aluminum, and iron nuclei.
-For that purpose, particles with three different energies were studied, namely $10^{1.0}$, $10^{1.6}$, and $10^{2.2}$~TeV (corresponding to 10, $\sim 40$ and $\sim158$~TeV).
-We chose these supporting points in a way that they are equidistant in $\log{E_{\mathrm{CR}}}$.
-The energy range is chosen to reflect the range that most detectors measuring the cosmic-ray Sun shadow like IceCube, Tibet, ARGO-YBJ, HAWC and others are sensitive to.
-The data sample used by IceCube has a median energy of $\left<E_{\mathrm{CR}}\right>\sim 40$~TeV, with 68\% of the events between 11 and 200~TeV.
+In this paper, we investigate cosmic-ray transport across the Sun's corona in the energy range between \mbox{$\sim5$\,TeV} and \mbox{$\sim316$\,TeV} and for hydrogen, helium, nitrogen, aluminum, and iron nuclei.
+For that purpose, particles with three different energies were studied, namely $10^{1.0}$, $10^{1.6}$, and $10^{2.2}$~TeV (corresponding to $10$, $\sim 40$, and \mbox{$\sim158$~TeV}).
+We chose these supporting points based on their being equidistant in $\log{E_{\mathrm{CR}}}$.
+The energy range was selected to reflect the range that most detectors measuring the cosmic-ray Sun shadow (such as IceCube, Tibet, ARGO-YBJ, HAWC, and others) are sensitive to.
+The data sample used by IceCube has a median energy of $\left<E_{\mathrm{CR}}\right>\sim 40$\,TeV, with 68\% of the events between $11$ and $200$\,TeV.
 The mass numbers of the nuclei are chosen to reflect the most abundant mass groups, with nitrogen representing the CNO and aluminum representing the MgAlSi element group.
 By choosing these mass numbers and energies, we are able to compute a generic prediction for the expected time variability of the cosmic-ray Sun shadow that can be compared to measurements by the experiments mentioned above.
 We associate the above-mentioned time variability with the time-changing solar magnetic field and its influence on the shape and depth of the Sun shadow of cosmic rays studied by ground-based cosmic-ray experiments such as IceCube, Tibet, ARGO-YBJ, and HAWC.
 In the future, these observatories will be able to further improve their spatial and temporal resolution, possibly contributing to investigations of the solar cycle via indirect measurements of magnetic field properties.